 Cost: $150 (includes morning and afternoon tea, lunch not provided)

 Discounts: Please note that this course is already discounted, and no further discounts (e.g. for students or affiliates) will be offered

 Register now to reserve your place: To register, click here

 Please register ASAP to avoid disappointment.
 This workshop books out fast and places are strictly limited.

-We regret that no refunds will be provided.
+We regret that no refunds or deferrals will be provided.
 If you are unable to attend the workshop, you may send a replacement if you notify Associate Professor prior to the workshop.

 Register your interest in further workshops